fsalom/ios-clean-architecture/README_EN.md

-# Complete example of Clean Architecture MVVM
+# Complete Example of Clean Architecture MVVM

-There is a lot of talk about clean architecture and maybe, like me, you haven't quite understood the why behind it.
+There's much talk about clean architecture, and perhaps, like me, you've found it difficult to understand the reasons behind it.

 ## General explanation